-Young people who have used narcotics most commonly get them from friends or from their girlfriend or boyfriend.Just over half of 9th graders and 6 out of every 10 of upper secondary school students mentioned this as their source.
+Young people who have used narcotics most commonly get them from friends or from their boy- or girlfriend.Just over half of 9th graders and 6 out of every 10 upper secondary school students mentioned this as their source.
 The second most common source is dealers or acquaintances.
-And the more commonly people use narcotics, the more likely they are to buy from dealers or to order online.
+The more frequently teenagers use narcotics, the more likely they are to buy from dealers or to order online.

 Cannabis and other types of drugs affect the brain.
 You may experience problems concentrating, your memory may be poorer and you may find it harder to learn things.
 That’s not good for anyone, but it’s perhaps worst of all for anyone who is in school.
 Not only that, but young people’s brains are particularly sensitive, so drugs will cause more damage in young people’s brains than in adults’.

 Many pharmaceutical products are classified as narcotics because they can give you a rush and cause addiction.
-6 per cent of 9th graders and 8 per cent of year 2 upper secondary school students have, at some point, used a sleeping tablet/tranquilizer or analgesic that was not prescribed for them.
-Around 3 per cent of 9th graders and 5 per cent of upper secondary school students have combined alcohol with pharmaceuticals in order to become intoxicated.
-Doing so is almost twice as common amongst girls as amongst boys.
-You’ll find suggestions on organisations you can contact for information about other drugs here.
+5 per cent of ninth graders have, at some point, used sleeping pills, tranquillisers, analgesics, or central nervous system stimulants.
+Around 3 per cent of 9th graders (2020) and 4 per cent of upper secondary school students (2019) have combined alcohol with pharmaceuticals in order to become intoxicated.
+8 per cent of ninth graders have used narcotics, if you include those who have also used pharmaceutical products classified as narcotics without a prescription.
+You’ll find suggestions on organisations you can contact for information about other substances here.